Building a membership site is a great way for creators to build a stable, recurring revenue stream for their online business.

 Creating a community is a great way to boost member engagement and in many cases, it is a major selling point for memberships.

-In fact, some memberships include nothing but only a community forum as their offering.
+In fact, some memberships include nothing but only a private community area as their offering.

 While some creators use something like a Facebook Group for their community, a lot of them prefer to have a community area on their own website.